mootools/mootools-core/Docs/Plugins/Drag.Move.md

 All the base Drag options, plus:

 * container  - (*element*) If an Element is passed, drag will be limited to the passed Element's size and position.
 * droppables - (*array*) The Elements that the draggable can drop into.

-	Interaction with droppable work with events fired on the doppable element or, for 'emptydrop', on the dragged element.

-	The Events 'over', 'leave' and 'drop' get fired on the droppable element with the dragged element as first argument when the dragged element hovers,leaves or get dropped on the droppable.
+The class's drop, enter, and leave events will be fired in conjunction with interaction with one of these elements.

 ### Events: